Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/exit/speaker_difference_between_listeners.md

 type: openResponse
 ---

-## Was there a difference between how the listers behaved?
-If you noticed a difference, can you describe it?
+## Was there a difference in how the listers behaved?

+If you noticed a difference between the listeners, please describe it.

 ---